 Enter the rumours of the Moto X+1.
 This new handset is said to have a 5.2-inch display, with a 1080p resolution.
 That's some step up over the 4.7-inches of the original.
-Other specs look par for the course, although the Qualcomm Snapdragon 800 processor might set it slightly behind rivals.
+Other specs look par for the course, although the Qualcomm Snapdragon 800 processor might set it slightly behind rivals, if true.

 But growing to 5.2 inches might upset the Moto X cart a little: one of the popular things about this handset, aside from being good value for money, is the size.
 If it becomes a phablet, it might just lose the X factor.

 Motorola has confirmed an event on 4 September where we're expecting to see a number of updates, with both the X and G mentioned, along with the Moto 360 watch.
 Stay tuned, as there's definitely something going down in Moto town.

 The Samsung Galaxy Note 4 will be launched at IFA 2014 in 3 September, updating the best phablet around.
 Samsung has already invited press to the media event, so it's really just a case of waiting to see what extras the new device will bring.

 Fortunately there's been a run of leaks, so we have a good idea of what to expect.
 You're looking at a 5.7-inch Super AMOLED display with a 2560 x 1440 pixel resolution, 515ppi.

 Not only will you get a great big display, but there's said to be the new generation Qualcomm Snapdragon 805 quad-core chipset at the heart, along with 4GB or RAM.
 Nothing should standing the way of the Note 4's power!